Siddyboy/jamcam/README.md

     * Diameter to suit the stand-offs with a push fit.
     * Spacing to suit the Raspberry Pi Camera  - 21 mm.
     * Depth to suit the stand-offs.
-* Push the stand-offs into the holes.
+* Push the stand-offs into the holes just sub-flush with the surface.
-* Drop
+* Enter the screw into the holder aligning the flat on the head with the completely machined surface.
+* Glue the screw in position; you will not be able to access the head during assembly.

 ### Assemble the Raspberry Pi camera to the plastic holder